Supplement Clarity

 Do You Need Resveratrol?

 If you are supplementing with resveratrol or thinking about it, I suggest you save your money for now.
-Yes, the research is very interesting and yes, a lot of pharmaceutical companies are salivating at the idea of making a drug that we would take regularly (like a vitamin) that would help us stay healthy and live longer.
+Yes, the research is interesting, and yes, many pharmaceutical companies are salivating at the idea of making a drug that we would take regularly (like a vitamin) to help us stay healthy and live longer.

-For the moment, however, there is still no magic bullet to staying healthy and living longer.
+For the moment, there is still no magic bullet to staying healthy and living longer.
 You have to work at it.
-That involves eating fewer calories, not smoking, and yes, getting a little exercise each day.
+That involves eating fewer calories, not smoking, and exercising regularly.
 On that point, I'm sure Dr. Oz and all the other experts out there would agree with me.
-For those who are still curious, here is Resveratrol on Amazon.

 What do you think?